CMSgov/beneficiary-fhir-data/rfcs/0000-rda-claims--jsonb.md

 This macro is used since the type of the column will be different in postgresql vs HSQLDB:
 - In postgresql the JSONB type is used to allow use of JSON path querying for ad-hoc queries.
 - In HSQLDB `varchar(max)` is used since `JSONB` is not supported for that database.
+With this macro in place integration and unit tests can work with either postgresql or HSQLDB with no code changes.

 The JPA entity for the `FissClaimsJson` object is correspondingly simple: